Zeff020/IDAO/README.md

 -Password: In the slack channel

-Introductory code to keras repo: https://github.com/yandexdataschool/mlhep2018/blob/master/day2-Tue/seminar-01-manual/backprop_solution.ipynb
+Introductory code to keras, repo: https://github.com/yandexdataschool/mlhep2018/blob/master/day2-Tue/seminar-01-manual/backprop_solution.ipynb

+Kaggle has interesting resources of people that did similar things to what we are trying to achieve: https://www.kaggle.com/c/trackml-particle-identification/kernels